Pivot Table Count Unique (Table of Contents)

 If we go through the data, we can say that there are three unique country values: India, United Arab Emirates, and the USA.
 However, if we do a pivot table and count the Destination Country, then the results are somewhat weird, as shown in the screenshot below:

-You could see that the count for countries we traded is 12 in the pivot table, which is definitely not a unique count.
-We need to make some amendments under the pivot table to get the unique count.
+You can see that the count for countries we traded is 12 in the pivot table, which is not a unique count.
+We need to amend the pivot table to get the unique count.
 In this article, we will make you walk through the method using which we can count the unique values in the Pivot Table.
 Just follow the steps below:

 Before we proceed further, let me clear a thing for you.
-This technique of getting unique values in the pivot table is applicable for Excel’s 2013 or later version.
+This technique of getting unique values in the pivot table applies to Excel’s 2013 or later version.

-Let us consider the data shown in the above screenshot only, which is spread across A1:D13.
+Let us only consider the data shown in the above screenshot, which is spread across A1:D13.

 Step 1: Select the data range for this entire tabular data that spreads across A1 to D13.

-Step 2: Now, we are going to add a pivot table for a selected range of data.
+Step 2: Now, we will add a pivot table for a selected range of data.
 For that, go to the Insert tab placed on the upper ribbon in the Excel sheet.
 Click on the Insert menu tab.

 You have a shortcut to add a pivot table.
 You can use Alt + N + V as a keyboard shortcut to insert a pivot table.
 This will also allow you to add a pivot table in Excel using the keyboard shortcut.